A workspace is not a database. It is a map from meaning to storage.

 8. Catalog Makes the Workspace Observable

-HeavenBase has two built-in system entities:Catalogdescribes concrete objects: target entity, targetobject_id, name, description, tags, active flag, and workspace.MetaSchemadescribes structure: workspaces, backends, capabilities, entities, fields, storage bindings, and enabled extensions.
+sys-catalog(Catalog) describes concrete objects: target entity, targetobject_id, name, description, tags, active flag, and workspace.sys-metaschema(MetaSchema) describes structure: workspaces, backends, capabilities, entities, fields, storage bindings, and enabled extensions.sys-promptandsys-translationcome from the default-loadedpromptextension and store callable prompts and prompt-bound translations.sys-capsuleandsys-toolkitstore executable Capsule manifests and Toolkit references for MCP serving.

 Catalog to find the right object, inspect MetaSchema to understand the entity and field structure, then run a typed query or CRUD operation through the same workspace.